jpjones76/SeisIO.jl/docs/src/fileformats.rst

 Win32 file format
 =================
 Win32 is the standard seismic data format of NIED (Japan).
-It is widely used in Japan, but rare elsewhere.
+It is widely used in Japan but rare elsewhere.
 Data are typically divided into files that each contain a one-minute segment of data from a selection of channels on a network.
-Within each file, data are stored in variable-precision 1 s segments by channel.
+Data within each file are stored in 1 s segments by channel as variable-precision integers.

 *Endian: big*